FirespriteLtd/website/site/content/news/yet-another-news-article-headline-which-is-long-and-runs-across-multiple-lines.md

 title: Firesprite speaks about bringing The Persistence to Non-VR platforms
 date: 2019-04-17T11:02:40.846Z
 draft: false
-summary: '“As optimistic developers, we thought this would be really easy”, we said.' news/categories:
+summary: “As optimistic developers, we thought this would be really easy”, we said. news/categories:
   - game
 featured_image:
-  alt: Firesprite Games Speaks to MCV
+  alt: Firesprite Speaks to MCV
   src: /images/uploads/The Persistence -Screenshot 1.jpg
-  title: Firesprite Games Speaks to MCV
+  title: Firesprite Speaks to MCV
 tags:
-  - ''
+  - ""
 ---
-####  Firesprite Games MD Graeme Ankers discusses the challenges and opportunities.
+#### Firesprite MD Graeme Ankers discusses the challenges and opportunities.

 Recently our MD, Graeme sat down with trade industry publication MCV to discuss the process of bringing The Persistence from a VR to a non-VR medium.